adrigrillo/dl/README.md

 # Deep Learning

-Implementation of logistic regression and
+Implementation of logistic regression and time series forescasting